-Some of the frequently reported temperamental qualities of Rottweilers are that they’re alert and reserved.
+Some of the frequently reported temperamental qualities of Rottweilers are that they’re alert and reserved, making them good service dogs.
 These pups are usually okay left on their own, but it’s not because they don’t love you.
 You can expect some pup kisses when you walk through the door after work.

 The Rottweiler isn’t known as a barker, so if your pup starts making a fuss, you need to pay attention to the cause.